Committee on Jewish Law and Standards: Difference in methodology from Orthodoxy

-The CJLS has on a number of occasions accepted teshuvot which include moral and aggadadic reasoning alongside and within a precedent-based halakhic framework.
-As such they often come to conclusions that differ from their Orthodox peers.
+The CJLS has, on several occasions, accepted teshuvot, which include moral and aggadic reasoning alongside and within a precedent-based halakhic framework.
+As such, they often reach conclusions that differ from those of their Orthodox peers.

 Takkanot: Significant legislative changes in Jewish law

 The CJLS has passed takkanot which significantly change Jewish law.
-The following is a list of such takkanot; note that the reasoning behind these changes is not here explained in depth; for details please see the Conservative Halakha article.
+The following is a list of such takkanot; note that the reasoning behind these changes is not explained in depth here.